 - Once dry, sweep a thin layer of oil across the entire inner surface of the wok with a paper towel.
 Now it is seasoned and ready to go for the next meal.

 Is a Wok the Best Option for You?

-Wok cooking opens up a world of possibilities in your kitchen.
-Try your hand at meal prep with a wok today and see what you’ve been missing.
+Wok cooking opens up a world of possibilities for cooking both indoors and outdoors.
+Take a breath, open up a cookbook and try your hand at meal prep with a wok today to see what you’ve been missing.